dev-0x0/pyfi/README.md

-# Wi-Fi Deauthentication Tool
+# Pyfi

-This tool:
+Default operation:
-- Uses a curses terminal UI (Currently refactoring)
+- Uses a curses terminal UI
 - Enumerates local wireless access points and clients

+Additional options:
-- Allows for selection of access points or clients for deauthentication from the wireless network
+- Allow for targeted or blanket deauthentication of clients from the wireless network
-- Allows for various other attacks (e.g MITM)
+- This portion of the project is for education purposes only, in order to learn about WiFi vulnerabilites, and steps sometimes taken by malicious actors when performing MITM type attacks.

 DISCLAIMER: